-The Women's Health Initiative (WHI) trials established the increased risk of hormone therapy, including coronary heart disease, stroke, venous thromboembolism, and breast cancer among women with a mean age of 63.105-107 Since the publication of these studies in the early 2000's, there has been a substantial and sustained reduction in use of hormone therapy among women over the age of 40.108 However, women who experience VMS are on average younger than women enrolled in the WHI studies, with the average age of onset of VMS being 47.1 years.1 In our review of the literature and in our discussions with clinical experts we observed that the risks with MHT are in general lower among this younger age group.
-Hence, the many professional organizations ^{4 15} ^{109,110 111} currently support offering MHT as first line treatment for VMS especially for women who are younger than 60 years of age or are less than 10 years post-menopause, who do not have contraindications or excess cardiovascular or breast cancer risks, and after discussions of risks and benefits with the patient.
-Other factors may also influence MHT risk, such as route of not been examined in detail within longitudinal studies.
+The Women's Health Initiative (WHI) trials established the increased risk of hormone therapy, including coronary heart disease, stroke, venous thromboembolism, and breast cancer among women with a mean age of 63.
+104-106 Since the publication of these studies in the early 2000's, there has been a substantial and sustained reduction in use of hormone therapy among women over the age of 40.107 However, women who experience VMS are on average younger than women enrolled in the WHI studies, with the average age of onset of VMS being 47.1 years.
+1 In our review of the literature and in our discussions with clinical experts we observed that the risks with MHT are in general lower among this younger age group.
+Hence, the many professional organizations 4,15 ^{108,109,110} currently support offering MHT as first line treatment for VMS especially for women who are younger than 60 years of age or are less than 10 years post-menopause, who do not have contraindications or excess cardiovascular or breast cancer risks, and after discussions of risks and benefits with the patient.
+Other factors may also influence MHT risk, such as race/ethnicity, route of administration, dose, combination of hormones, and duration of symptoms, and these factors have not been examined in detail within longitudinal studies.
 More evidence is needed on the safety of MHT in real world usage as such populations who may be receiving lower doses, be younger and have fewer comorbidities than individuals enrolled in the WHI studies.